Andrewodwyer/City-Events-Blog/README.md

 #### base.html

-base.html allows us to keep the look and feel of our site consistent.
-The header and the footer are constant throughout the entire website.
+The base.html keeps the look and feel of the site consistent.
 Template inheritance goes hand in hand with DRY principles - Don't Repeat Yourself.
 Using inheritance, we only need to write them once.
 After that, we can inject the content from each page into named blocks. {% block content %}

-This extends tag {% extends "base.html" %}  tells index.html that it is a child template of base.html.
-Then, everything we have inside our block fills the corresponding blocks in base.html, giving us a fully rendered web page.
+This extends tag {% extends "base.html" %}  tells each .html that it is a child template of base.html.
+Unique html to each page is injected into the base.

 I use this base.html for all pages to create the same look and feel for all our pages.
 The base.html template however is not the only one that can be reused.
 After writing each pages Html I saw there was other pages that could reuse code.
 There pages were
-- index.html
+- index.html (home page)
 - events_by_category.html
 - my_events.html

 #### Pagination:
-Pagination is a fancy word meaning "divide up into pages”. paginate_by = 6,  tells Django to display 6 posts at a time. is_paginated is a boolean (set to true) more than the paginate number that was set to 6, add pagination. paginate number was set in the app view.py
+Pagination, meaning "divide up into pages”. paginate_by = 6,  tells Django to display 6 posts at a time. is_paginated is a boolean (set to true) more than the paginate number that was set to 6, add pagination. paginate number was set in the app view.py
     template_name = "event/index.html"
     paginate_by = 6
-The key points to remember are the paginate_by setting in the view, and then the is_paginated boolean and page_obj object that is passed through to the template.
-I first used this just on the index.html page.
+I first used this just on the index.html (home) page.
 As the same pagination would be used on 3 html pages (index.html, events_by_category.html and my_events.html) I decided to place the pagination in its own template called pagination.html and include it in those 3 pages using the {%include%} tag.
 {% include "event/pagination.html" with page_obj=page_obj %}
-The page_obj contains the current page’s events and pagination details of there is a next or previous
+The page_obj contains the current page’s events and pagination details if there is a next or previous

 #### Event Card Display
 Like the Pagination on these pages the majority of the code was the same.
-The only major difference was the h3 element at the start of the page and a message that displays at the end of the page if there is an if else statement {%if%}
+The only major difference was the h3 element at the start of the page and a message that displays at the end of the page {%if%} statement
 The card_display.html template was created in response to this.
 This template used the code that was duplicated on each page.
 These pages are free of clutter and the card design need only be changed once in the event-card.html and would apply on all the relevant pages that had the {% include "event/event_card.html" with event=event %} tag.

 ![Pagination cards and buttons](static/readme-img/UX/pagination-6-card-and-button.png)